Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 When exposing your services via a REST API you want to make sure that your WebAPI is secured and allows access only to authenticated users.
 The typical authentication mechanism for REST APIs is by providing a *Bearer* token in the *Authorization* header, such as a JWT token.

-The token can be created either by a trusted issuer, such as your identity provider, or by the WebAPI application itself, which would be able to populate application-specific claims for the current user.
+The token can be created either by a trusted issuer, such as your identity provider or by the WebAPI application itself, which would be able to populate application-specific claims for the current user.
 Xomega Framework can help you implement authentication endpoints that can issue access tokens, as described below.

 :::caution
-For secure production systems we recommend using a certified third-party identity provider, and set up your Web API to trust the tokens issued by that provider, e.g with OAuth or OpenID Connect.
+For secure production systems we recommend using a certified third-party identity provider and setting up your Web API to trust the tokens issued by that provider, e.g with OAuth or OpenID Connect.
 :::

 ### Authentication controller

-In order to add to your WebAPI an ability to issue access tokens, which would be used to authenticate the users for any subsequent calls, Xomega Framework provides a base class `TokenAuthController`, which you need to subclass in your own authentication controller, as follows.
+To add to your WebAPI an ability to issue access tokens, which would be used to authenticate the users for any subsequent calls, Xomega Framework provides a base class `TokenAuthController`, which you need to subclass in your own authentication controller, as follows.

 ```cs
 /* highlight-next-line */